AllenInstitute/cell_type_mapper/docs/output.md

 ## CSV output file

 If the `csv_result_path` config parameter is specified, then a CSV file will be written with some basic mapping results.
-The first two (or three, depending) lines contain metadata about the mapping run.
+The first three (or four, depending) lines contain metadata about the mapping run.
 These lines are prefixed with a `#`.
 The first line indicates the name of the extended JSON output file associated with this CSV file.
 The second line denotes the hierarchy of taxonomy levels to which the data was mapped.
 The third line denotes the human-readable hierarchy of taxonomy levels to which the data was mapped (assuming that differs from the machine-readable hierarchy).
+The final line contains metadata describing the version of the software used to generate these results.
 An example of these three lines would be something like this

 ```
 # metadata = hier.json
 # taxonomy hierarchy = ["CCN20230504_CLAS", "CCN20230504_SUBC", "CCN20230504_CLUS"]
 # readable taxonomy hierarchy = ["class", "subclass", "cluster"]
+# # algorithm: 'hierarchical'; codebase: http://github.com/AllenInstitute/cell_type_mapper; version: 0.0.1
 ```

 The next line defines the column headers for the CSV.
 Subsequent lines contain